10 Best Campgrounds near Missoula, MT

 2. Jim & Mary's RV Park

 The location of Jim and Mary's RV Park is ideal.
 It's right off the Highway 93 exit on Interstate-90, which is the main route to Flathead Lake and West Glacier from Missoula.
 It's approximately a 130-mile drive to Glacier from the RV Park.
+Destinations surrounding Flathead Lake, like the tourist-friendly Polson, are accessible from the RV Park in less than an hour's drive.

 The campground is also within a 15-minute drive of downtown Missoula.
 This proximity allows campers to stop in for summer events, Missoula attractions, and a wide selection of grocery stores.
 And being so close to Interstate-90, other Montana adventures stem east and west of the campground.